Who we are

 The IRC works in collaboration with other Brussels-based NGOs to coordinate advocacy work and maximise impact.
 We are a member of Voluntary Organisations in Cooperation in Emergencies (VOICE), the European Council on Refugees and Exiles (ECRE), the Human Rights and Democracy Network (HRDN).

-IRC Brussels was established in 2001.
+The Brussels office was established in 2001.

-IRC in Berlin
+IRC in Berlin and Bonn

 IRC in Geneva